 Oracle Business Intelligence Enterprise Edition (OBIEE) and Oracle Analytics Cloud (OAC) are Oracle’s offerings for data visualization needs.
 OBIEE was one of the most preferred BI data visualization platforms for enterprises before the introduction of Self-service Analytics.

-But with the introduction of Self-Service Analytics, OBIEE has lost its crown as the preferred platform for Business Intelligence.
+But with the boom of Self-Service Analytics, OBIEE isn’t the preferred platform for Business Intelligence anymore.
 The modern visualization tools such as Power BI have outclassed OBIEE in the self-service analytics landscape.

 Though Power BI has a clear edge over OBIEE in the self-service game, OBIEE still has the upper hand over Power BI in the data management landscape.